 Practitioners should reassure patients that papular acrodermatitis on its own is a benign and self-limited illness.
 Symptomatic management of itching may be helpful.
 Patients may use emollients or oral antihistamines.
 Mild to moderate potency topical steroids may be used in patients who fail to achieve relief of itching with emollients and oral antihistamines as infectious agents do not directly cause the skin lesions.
 However, treatment with topical steroids or oral antihistamines does not shorten the course of illness.
 Any underlying disorder, such as hepatitis B, that requires further management should be addressed.
 Lesions resolve without scarring although hyperpigmentation may persist in some patients.

-Healthcare workers including nurse practitioners need to be aware that papular acrodermatitis is a benign viral induced skin disorder, which is often confused with other skin infections of childhood.
+Healthcare workers including nurse practitioners and clinicians need to be aware that papular acrodermatitis is a benign viral-induced skin disorder, which is often confused with other skin infections of childhood.
 If there is any doubt about the diagnosis, the patient should be referred to the dermatologist.
 Papular acrodermatitis is not person-to-person transmissible and does not require isolation beyond standard precautions or restriction from school or other community activities.
 However, the associated viral infection may be contagious, thus isolation may need to be considered based on other symptoms suggestive of infectious disease.
+The dermatologist and dermatologist nurse specialist should provide a team effort to educate patients and their family about the disease and the necessary precautions.
+[Level V]

 |||Robl Imoto R Dr,Uber M,de Carvalho VO, Papular crusted rash in a child after immunisation.
 Archives of disease in childhood.
 2018 May 4 [PubMed PMID: 29728416]|